‘A Fundraiser’s Place in Heaven’

 - Staff expenses (volunteers, etc.)

 In spite of your careful planning, certain expenses can appear unexpectedly and can cause you to exceed your budget.
-If you plan to serve food at your event, keep this tips in mind so you can avoid surprise charges:
+If you plan to serve food at your event, keep these tips in mind so you can avoid surprise charges:

 - Confirm whether or not all service and preparation charges are included in the catering budget.